anomaly1095/anomaly1095/README.md

 **`From Metal to Mental (Developer/Trail-Runner/Passionate Learner)`**

 ## About Me
-I'm a passionate self-taught developer with a love for low-level programming.I code in C and ARM assembly for firmware and bootloader development as well as peripherals initializationon ARM Cortex-M chips.
+- I'm a passionate self-taught developer with a love for low-level programming.I code in C and ARM assembly for firmware and bootloader development as well as peripherals initializationon ARM Cortex-M chips.
-I'm passionate about designing servers, and baremetal coding style wilth no layers of abstractions.
+- I enjoy designing servers and communication protocols, as well as baremetal coding style wilth no layers of abstractions.

 ## Technical Background
 - **Started with:** Python, Django